gemfire/gemfire-examples/lucene/README.md

 limitations under the License.
 -->

-# Geode Lucene Index Example
+# GemFire Lucene Index Example

 This example demonstrates the use of a simple Lucene index.
 Lucene provides a powerful text search and analysis.